andormade/bucket-brigade/README.md

 ## What does this do?

-It takes files from an Amazon S3 (or compatible) bucket, and then puts them into an other S3 compatible bucket.
+It takes files from an Amazon S3 (or compatible) bucket, transforms them with a specified command, and then puts them into an other S3 compatible bucket.

 ## Dependencies